Achievable logoAchievable logo

 Direction of jump: Diagonal

-Instructions: Set up hurdles in a zigzag pattern (18–24 inches apart).
-Begin with feet shoulder-width apart, elbows at 90°.
-Use a double arm swing and countermovement.
-Jump diagonally over each hurdle, landing and immediately changing direction.
-Keep repeating the pattern.
-Can be made easier by using a straight line or hopping with one leg.
+Instructions: Set up hurdles in a zigzag pattern (18-24 inches apart).
+Begin with feet shoulder-width apart and elbows at 90°.
+Use a double arm swing and a countermovement.
+Jump diagonally over each hurdle, land, and immediately change direction.
+Continue repeating the pattern.
+You can make this drill easier by using a straight line or hopping on one leg.

 Single-leg forward hops